 - GOV.UK Verify is a platform for identity – a new way for citizens to prove who they are when they use government services

-We're also very interested to hear any questions that the wider community may have about our products and service patterns so please use the comments or ask us on Twitter and we'll do our best to respond to them in future posts.
+We're also interested to hear any questions the wider community may have about our components and service patterns.
+So if you have a question please use the comment functionality on this blog or ask us on Twitter, and we'll do our best to respond in future posts.